ritikadewani/claude-code-feedback-synthesizer/README.md

 ## Built With

-Built using Claude Code in ~2 hours as a work sample for Anthropic's Product Operations Manager role.
+Built using Claude Code in ~2 hours.

 ## Sample Output